sarum90/cpp_web_framework/README.md

 C++ Web Framework
 =================

 This is my attempt at making a frontend/backend framework for C++.
-Tests run on travis.

 This is constructed using emscripten, and assumes you have that set up on your computer both for compilation to javascript and for native compilation: